jillzilla/ONWAG/README.md

 ## ONE NIGHT WITH A GOOSE

-Joke FNaF Fan-Game developed by RyanTSM, and Jill Zilla for 2026's April Fools' Day!
+This is a simple, short Five Nights at Freddy's fangame created for April Fools' Day.

 ## BUILDING